HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

   )
 }}

-- On desktop, WooCommerce is the most common platform in 43 of 63 geographies in our country‑level "most popular platform" view.
+- On desktop, WooCommerce is the most common platform in 43 of 63 geographies in our country‑level view on the most popular platform.
 - On mobile, WooCommerce leads even more often: 74 of 95.

 There are also meaningful regional exceptions: